 - 1. Complete all the assigned readings. - 2.
 Attend all classes (entire weekend intensive). - 3.
 Actively participate in class discussions, exercises and seminar team work. - 4.
 Complete all written assignments including worksheets to be completed during classroom exercises and seminars.
 Evaluation sheets will be provided to students and are to be completed and turned in at the end of each class. - 5.
-All students are required to write a short paper (3-5 pages) and collaborate with other students to report their research to the entire class. - Consistent with MPA program requirements, students will prepare a self-evaluation and an evaluation of the instructor.
+All students are required to participate in co-writing a short paper (2-3 pages). - 6.
+Consistent with MPA program requirements, students will prepare a self-evaluation and an evaluation of the instructor.
 Students should include in their self evaluation at least one important lesson or idea that has influenced their thinking relative to the course's learning objectives.